wrouesnel/host.bootstrap/README.md

 enough Python to run Ansible, so it's suitable for doing hardware-specific things like configuring RAID adapters or pushing BIOS updates.

+The option `AUTOLOGIN=1` is also recognized, and enables automatic root login on all consoles.
+This is useful for debugging, but be aware it will be transferred to self-bootstrapped machines as well.

 # Motivation

 There's lots of projects oriented towards solving this problem, and none of them